flatcar-archive/flatcar-docs/docs/installing/bare-metal/installing-to-disk.md

 ## Choose a channel

 Flatcar Container Linux is designed to be [updated automatically][update-strategies] with different schedules per channel.
-You can [disable this feature](update-strategies), although we don't recommend it.
-Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.
+You can [disable this feature][update-strategies], although we don't recommend it.
+Read the [release notes][release-notes] for specific features and bug fixes.

 <div id="install">
   <ul class="nav nav-tabs">